seanstar12/Tasmota/README.md

 ## Tuya-Convert (OTA Method)

 The device should be in pairing mode (fast blink) upon applying power to the switch.
 Follow the standard Tuya-Convert process.
 After the dimmer is on the network, download the latest latest bin file provided in this [folder](https://github.com/digiblur/Sonoff-Tasmota/tree/development/bins) to a folder on your computer.
 Use the Firmware Upgrade button on the Tasmota GUI and browse to the bin file that was just downloaded.
+If you receive a upload buffer miscompare error while uploading, this means you do not have enough flash space available on the dimmer.
+To correct the issue, flash the tasmota-minimal bin through the Tasmota GUI.
+Then flash the digiDIM bin file.

 ## Setup